Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Goliath was also an exceptionally well-equipped fighter.
 Verse 5 tells us that he wore a bronze helmet and verse 6 says he was wearing bronze greaves; greaves are leg coverings that served as part of his armor.
 The greaves, (“bronze armor” ESV), along with the rest of his outfit, gave him defensive protection against any fighter brave enough to take him on.

-Verse 6 also describes how he had a bronze javelin slung over his back.
+Verse 6 also describes how he had a bonze javelin slung over his back.
 The javelin gave him another offensive weapon; if he didn’t kill someone with his spear, he had the javelin.
 Later on, in verse 45, we read that he had a sword as well.
 He was one formidable figure!

 Then we flip over to verse 42 for a description of David: “He was only a boy, ruddy and handsome.”
 What a contrast!
 David has no armor; the giant is encased in 125 pounds of armor!
 David has no spear.
 Goliath has a spear, a javelin, and a sword.
 David has no helmet; Goliath has a massive bronze helmet.

 If you judged just by what you see externally you would say, “This fight is going to be over before it even begins.
-It will be a first round knockout,” – (which it was!) – but if you just looked at the externals you would never expect that David would be the one delivering the knockout blow.
+It will be a first round knockout” – (which it was!) – but if you just looked at the externals you would never expect that David would be the one delivering the knockout blow.
 In a dramatic way, this chapter teaches us not to judge by external appearances!

 A second truth that we see in this chapter is that the Lord builds the faith of His people through the experiences – even the hardest experiences – of life.
 In verse 33 Saul said to David: “You are not able to go out against this Philistine and fight him; you are only a boy, and he has been a fighting man from his youth.”

 David’s reply shows that although he was only a boy, perhaps a teenager at the time, he had already been prepared for this battle through some extremely hard experiences in his life.
 How many of us would care to tangle with a lion or a bear?
 If we were out in the middle of nowhere watching a flock of sheep and a lion or a bear carried one of the sheep away in its mouth, how many of us would do what David did?
-Verses 34 and 35 describe how “David said to Saul, ‘Your servant has been keeping his father’s sheep.
+Verse 34 and 35 describe how “David said to Saul, ‘Your servant has been keeping his father’s sheep.
 When a lion or a bear came and carried off a sheep from the flock, I went after it, struck it and rescued the sheep from its mouth.’”

 There might be some among us who would be brave enough to go that far, but what if the lion or the bear turned on us?
 What if it were ready to pick a fight with us, would we just sacrifice the sheep and run the other way?
 Not David!
 “When it turned on me, I seized it by its hair, struck it and killed it,” he calmly explained to Saul (v.
 35).